Traditional Campus Activities

 Yule Festival (early December) -- This event features a formal dinner and night of entertainment at a southern CA venue.
 Last year's event featured Sleeping at Last and was held at Disney's Grand Californian.

 Homecoming Block Party (mid-November) an action-packed weekend (Thursday evening and all-day Friday and Saturday) of alumni reunions, games and a gigantic carnival.
 More details at www.calbaptist.edu/homecoming In addition to the festivities, the year’s Mr. & Ms. CBU are revealed.
 Mr. & Ms. CBU nominees must be seniors who demonstrate campus involvement, leadership, citizenship, and school spirit These awards carry quite a bit of prestige as they are selected by their peers.

-Lancer Cup (late April) -- This is the championship game for recreational sports co-ed soccer.
-This game is held on the front lawn
+Lancer Cup (late April) -- Held on the front lawn, this is the championship game for recreational sports co-ed soccer.
+With food trucks and entertainment, this event is